- How do I say CPHRTM?

 When should I submit my experience for review?

 You are eligible to submit your experience for review after passing the NKE and sending in proof of your degree.
-You must meet the experience requirement within seven years of becoming a candidate for certification.
+You must meet the experience requirement within 10 years of becoming a candidate for certification.

 Continuing Professional Development Standards